 Tiffany is a VISUAL artist, WORDSMITH, and DREAMER.

-Recent collaborative partners include Alameda County Public Health, the Children's Discovery Museum of San José, Executives' Alliance for Boys and Men of Color, Interrupt Magazine, Litografiska Akademin Tidaholm, Thrillist, and the Uni Project.
+Recent collaborative partners include the Children's Discovery Museum of San José, Executives' Alliance for Boys and Men of Color, Halcyon Arts Lab, Museum of Impact, Litografiska Akademin Tidaholm, and the Uni Project.

-Tiffany is obsessed with noodle soup, biking, and not getting run over.
+Tiffany is obsessed with people watching, noodle soup, biking, and not getting run over.